IT STARTS WITH DESIRE

 THE NORTH STAR

-You can also aim at magnetic north using a compass which is suitable for the hemisphere in the south.
+You can also aim at magnetic north using a compass in the southern hemisphere, but this compass has to be adjusted for the southern hemisphere.

 DETERMINING THE OUTER CORNERS

-How do we determine the outer corners, so the angles of 120 degrees?
+How do we determine the outer corners, thus the angles of 120 degrees?
 This can be done by drawing a ‘Flower Of Life’ pattern.
 The basic shape consists of seven circles that overlap each other.
 Where they overlap, coordination points are created.
 These are located on the diagonals of the underlying hexagon.
 So using the circles, one can easily draw a hexagon.
-And so they also construct a Flower Of Life pattern.
+And so they also construct a Flower Of Life pattern at the same time.
 Also on a large scale!

 FLOWER OF LIFE

 Then determine the north point on the circle.
 Marked with an N in the picture.
-This will be the new center of the second circle.
-From that point you draw the second circle.
-The North Circle.
+This will be the new center of the second circle which one draws next.
+Thus from that point you draw the second circle.
+This is the North Circle.

 Both right and left two new coordination points are created where the circles overlap.
 These are also marked with a blue dot, and indicate the north of the hectare.
 From these points circles can also be drawn around.